rwanghm5/scroll-art/Rayden'sAsciiArtStuff/README.md

 I started the second shape by trying to think of another shape.
 The top parenthesis were very cool in my mind so I just started creating it for fun.
 Turned out pretty well so I kept it and called it a sword.
 I added the lines in the middle in order to add some texture to the sword.

 (Citation Points: 1)

+I almost forgot but thanks to Ms. Feng for the base structure of AsciiArt.java :)